sums will set you free

 orders of magnitude, indices (powers) and logarithms

-When you write a number such as 101, you are writing “once times ten”, or ten, while 102 means “ten times ten, or twice times ten” or 10 x 10.
+When you write a number such as 101, you are writing “once times ten”, or one lot of ten, while 102 means “ten times ten” or 10 x 10, while 103 means 10 x10 x10.
 The little 1 or two in the air is called the exponent, or index, and shows how many times a number is multiplied by itself.

 So if two numbers differ by one order of magnitude, then one number is about ten times bigger than the other.
 If the numbers differ by two orders of magnitude, one number is about a hundred times bigger than the other.
 This is, of course, a way of communicating approximate differences in scale.
 It does not pretend to precision.